-In Angola, the fifth biggest African country, which was being liberated from the fourteen-times-smaller Portugal, new forms of social life were not implemented as fast as one would have wished.
-The local chiefs, assaulting each other with militant groups equipped with arms produced by Western and Eastern defence contractors, were escalating the home war.
-Just like in the Biblical parable on the beginnings of the world, Ryszard Kapuściński describes the chaos prevailing in the country trying to end its enslavement.
-The victims multiply – not only among the militants, but also the civils, who were not well aware of the global political game and uninterested in eliminating their brethren yet forced to reach for arms in order to protect their own lives
+In Angola, the fifth largest African country, which was being liberated from the fourteen-times-smaller Portugal, new forms of communal life were not implemented as fast as one would have wished.
+The local chiefs and their militant groups equipped with arms produced by Western and Eastern defence contractors escalated the civil war.
+Just like in the Biblical parable of the beginnings of the world, Ryszard Kapuściński describes the chaos prevailing in a country trying to end its enslavement.
+The victims multiply – not only among the militants, but also the civilians, who were not aware of the global political game and uninterested in eliminating their brethren yet forced to use weapons in order to protect their own lives.

 Another Day of Life is a great read.
 It is an absolute classic and a benchmark for the Polish school of reportage.
-Ryszard Kapuściński stirs up our curiosity by carefully dosing the tension and introducing turning points just like a thriller film would.
+Ryszard Kapuściński stirs up our curiosity by carefully dosing the tension and introducing turning points in the manner of a thriller film.

-The image of a tardy disorder, which conceals terror, is intriguing.
-The book starts with a description of Angola's capital, Luanda, abandoned by forces which were meant to ensure its order: the police, the firebrigades, the garbage collectors.
-The author colours his story with information about the bombarding of strategic objects, leading to the paralysis of the entire city and a catastrophe of unimaginable consequences, especially since there is only a single trained specialist left at both the electricity station and the waterworks
+The image of slow-moving disorder which conceals terror is intriguing.
+The book starts with a description of Angola's capital, Luanda, abandoned by the forces which were meant to ensure order: the police, the fire brigades, the rubbish collectors.
+The author colours his story with information about the bombardment of strategic objects, leading to the paralysis of the entire city and a catastrophe of unimaginable consequences, especially since there is only a single trained specialist left at both the electricity station and the waterworks.

 Those still alive pack up all their belongings and leave the city in panic.
-Among the packed possessions, the reporter saw items that are of little to no use, such as artificial flowers.
-The wealth status of the runaways is determined by the size of the boxes: the big ones, owned by the richest, were the size of summer cottages and built of solid wood; the smaller boxes, haphazardly constructed from plywood, woodchip, sheet metal owned by the poor were resemblant of houses in slums.
+Among their packed possessions, the reporter saw items that are of little to no use, such as artificial flowers.
+The wealth status of the runaways is determined by the size of the boxes: the big ones, owned by the richest, were the size of summer cottages and built of solid wood; the smaller boxes, haphazardly constructed from plywood, scraps of lumber, and sheet metal owned by the poor, resembled the shacks of slums.

-Kapuściński, the author of a series of lectures published under the telling title Cynics are not suitable for this job, wrote about simple people thrashed around by the winds of history and thrown into hopeless situations against their will.
-He was a witness to such events many times – for example, during the interrogation of armed Angolan adolescents, seized by the opponents from an opposing military formation.
+Kapuściński, the author of a series of lectures published under the telling title Cynics Are Not Suitable for This Job, wrote about simple people thrashed around by the winds of history and thrown into hopeless situations against their will.
+He was a witness to such events many times – for example, during the interrogation of armed Angolan adolescents seized by an opposing military formation.

-That is very probable because tactical capabilities of an average Angolan were limited to the intention of chasing off the enemy by exchanging fire to scare him off with endless shooting.
-Because 'he does not want to harm the opponent, he wants to kill his own fear ’.
+That is very probable because the tactical capabilities of an average Angolan were limited attempts at chasing off the enemy by exchanging fire to scare them off with endless shooting, because ‘he does not want to harm the opponent, he wants to kill his own fear ’.

-All that was left after the smiling female fighter was just a few short videos filmed by the Portuguese TV crew and a photo taken by Kapuściński (reproduced in some editions of the book).
-Soon after the reporters returned from the Balombo city conquered by the MPLA, there was a counterattack by the opposing forces.
+All that was left of the smiling female fighter was just a few short videos filmed by the Portuguese TV crew and a photo taken by Kapuściński (reproduced in some editions of the book).
+Soon after the reporters returned from the city of Balombo after it was conquered by the MPLA, there was a counterattack by the opposing forces.
 Young Carlotta, yearning to go back to her peaceful job as a nurse, died on the battlefield.